brongo/SAMUEL/README.md

 # SAMUEL vs. VEGA

-SAMUEL will obviously get compared to VEGA (the other asset extraction tool, which is *not* open-source), so its probably necessary to explain the differences here.
+This will obviously get compared to VEGA (the other asset extraction tool), so its probably necessary to explain the differences here:

 ## Improvements:

-1. SAMUEL is cross-platform.
+1. SAMUEL is cross-platform and open-source.
 It works on Windows, Linux, MacOS.
 2. Supports extracting of .decl files in bulk or individually.
 3. Successfully extracts several types of textures that VEGA doesn't support.
 4. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.